Home » Home Styling Tips » How to Decorate an Open Concept Home

 I hope this gives you some ideas for decorating an open concept home that feels comfortable and functional.
 The whole point of an open floor plan home is to be more functional – sometimes it just requires some good decorating strategies to make it feel more cozy and less of a showroom.

-So, whether you’re making more of a commitment with wall fixtures and paint or simple solutions like rugs and low profile furniture, these tricks should help tackle the challenges of an open floor plan.
+So, whether you’re making more of a commitment with wall fixtures and paint or simple solutions like rugs and low profile furniture, these tricks should help tackle the challenges of an open concept floor plan.
 If curious to learn more, read about what an open concept really means or my post on How to Arrange Living Room Furniture for more tips.